Voting in elections

 Everyone who is on the Electoral Register and eligible to vote in an election will automatically be able to cast their vote at their designated, local polling station.
 If this is the case, you should receive a poll card a couple of weeks before polling day.
 This will give you the details of the election and the address of the polling station you need to go to in order to cast your vote.
 You can take the poll card with you to the polling station, but you are not required to do so.

 How do I cast my vote?

-- Tell the staff your name and address and if your ID is acceptable, they will issue you with a ballot paper.
+- Tell the staff your name and address and if you are registered, they will issue you with a ballot paper

 What happens if I cannot attend the polling station?

 You can chose to vote by post (when your ballot papers are sent to you) or you can vote by proxy (when you can appoint someone to vote on your behalf), subject to receipt of the relevant completed form by the statutory deadline.

 Find your polling station